 "One of the most important functions of CPSDA is to create employment opportunities for registered dietitians who are willing to acquire the knowledge, develop the special skills and work the longer hours required by coaches, athletic directors and other employers.
 Students of dietetics will usually start with internships.
 But all of us are required to digest a steady diet of continuing education to keep up with the rapidly changing nutrition environment we live in.
 Those of us who remain focused on a lifetime of learning usually reap the benefit always finding employment somewhere in sports when the need arises.”

-Education Chair Allison Maurer, MS, RD, CSSD, CSCS University of Tennessee
+Careers Chair Allison Maurer, MS, RD, CSSD, CSCS Univ. of Tennessee

 Allison Maurer joined the University of Tennessee in 2007 after a three-year stint at the University of Colorado.
 She served as the Sports Nutritionist/Dietitian and an Assistant Strength and Conditioning Coach in Boulder, Colo., since 2004.
 Maurer is responsible for performance nutrition for the men's and women's athletic departments, and her duties include analyzing athletes' nutritional status, working with Team ENHANCE, creating meal plans, and providing nutrition education on a team or one-on-one basis.